khurananick/TwilioStudioExecutionLogImport/readme.md

 <p align="center"><img src="./screenshots/kibana-dashboard-settings.png?raw=true" width="650px" /></p>

-**Once you click Apply and then Start, you can click out of this popout.**
+**Click Start and then Apply**

-4. Run the python task to start importing your Studio Log data with `python3 run.py {FLOW_SID}` and start pinging your studio flow, then you can start seeing the data in your dashboard screen:
+4. If you haven't already, run the python task to start importing your Studio Log data with `./start {FLOW_SID}` and start calling your studio flow, then you can start seeing the data in your dashboard screen:

 <p align="center"><img src="./screenshots/kibana-dashboard.png?raw=true" width="650px" /></p>